UniMath/agda-unimath/src/group-theory/rational-abelian-groups.lagda.md

 elements in `endomorphism-ring-Ab G`.
 Now use the universal property of localizations with the fact that `ℚ` is the localization of `ℤ` at the positive integers to get the desired unique ring map `ℚ → endomorphism-ring-Ab G`.

+Note: The language of "rational abelian groups" is nonstandard.
+The common language is of a "rational vector space", or a ℚ-module; because the to-be-defined monoidal categories of abelian groups and (left/right) ℚ-modules are equivalent, and because the space of ℚ-module structures on an abelian group is a proposition, the author prefers the naming convention seen for other subspaces of (abelian) groups.
+Thus, rational abelian groups.